peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 `git cat-file`.
 Because the whole story IS a deletion, "is it done?" and "is the file gone from main?" look like the same question and are not. **Merge that one branch and E5.8 closes outright**;
 move it into the Weeks 3–4 list at that point, not before.

+🪤 **While it sits there it is a live trap, not just dead weight — noted 2026-09-09.**
+`_priority-rollup.js`'s own header still argues confidently that the score is mirrored onto `Production_Method__c.Production_Priority__c` and that the stations sort by it.
+Both `_priority.js` (`:29-39`) and `calendar/index.js` (`:22-27`) state the opposite — that the module and the field were deleted under D9.
+So the file most likely to be read *first* by someone wondering what it does is the one that is wrong, and its advice is to wire it up. ⚠️ **If the merge is going to wait, put a one-line "DELETED under D9, see `_priority.js`" at the very top of the file** so the header cannot mislead anyone in the meantime.
+The field itself is untouched in dev2 either way — deleting code does not delete a field.

 ⚠️ **Three ✅ stories are deliberately NOT in the closed list, and must not be added without a fresh check:**